drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 To increase the quality of your playback experience, locate the Settings in your Plex app, and navigate to the Video Settings section.
 Typically, you should try to set **Local Quality** to *Original* and set **Remote Quality** to *Maximum*.
 If you then find playback stutters or pauses frequently, reduce the quality setting until you achieve smooth playback.
 This will ensure that media is played on your device at the highest quality possible and can help reduce strain on the Plex server.

-> See [this post](https://docs.shaffer.network/posts/plex-video-settings/) for device-specific instructions on how to set up your Video Settings!
+> See <a href="https://docs.shaffer.network/posts/plex-video-settings/" target="_blank">this post</a> for device-specific instructions on how to set up your Video Settings!
 {: .prompt-warning }

 ## Libraries